tamadra/r-puzzleanddragons-scripts/README.md

 ### Sidebar Sticky Bot
 ==============

 Simple script that checks if the "fake sticky" post is older than 3 days.
 If so, creates a new post & updates the fake sticky link to it.
-It also checks the PAD wiki for daily decends, creates the thread and stickies it.
+It also checks the PAD wiki for daily descends, creates the thread and stickies it.

 ##### Setup